A WORLD PREMIERE

 The timeless Pulitzer Prize-winning play about survival and identity under the cloak of World War II Germany

 A tour de force performance, in the vein of Long Wharf favorites An Iliad and Satchmo at the Waldorf, I Am My Own Wife tells the inspiring true story of Charlotte von Mahlsdorf.
-As an openly transgender Jewish woman, she bravely survives both the Nazi and Communist regimes of East Germany with her unique mix of strength, savvy, and grace.
-This powerful and life-affirming Tony Award- and Pulitzer Prize-winning masterpiece will leave you speechless.
+As an openly transgender Jewish woman, she bravely survives both the Nazi and Communist regimes of East Germany with her unique mix of strength, savvy and grace.
+This powerful and life-affirming masterpiece—in the first major revival in a decade—will leave you speechless.

 The Chinese Lady